mauricio-b-mossi/Notes/CSharp/Basics.md

 ### Parameters
-Methods can accept parameters passed by value and by reference, the default behavior is pass by reference.
+Methods can accept parameters passed by value and by reference, the default behavior is pass by value.
 However, you can use parameter modifiers to override the defaults.
 The following are modifiers to pass by reference.
 In all cases the modifier should be used in both args and params.
 - `ref`: Passes value by reference.
 - `out`: Method returns argument as reference.